Chattanooga’s Northshore, Bluff View, & Riverfront Districts

 Handmade bath and body products, pottery, paintings, jewelry, and other goods are on display as well.

-Several food trucks and vendors are set up inside but primarily outside the main building on the pavilion.
 You can catch additional extensions of the Chattanooga Market over near Erlanger Hospital, the Riverfront, during the Street Food Festival or Chattanooga Oktoberfest, or check out their daily schedule here

 market5